winitzki/scall/tutorial/programming_dhall.md

 ```

 This type signature suggests that the function type `Exists P → r` (written in full as `(∀(a : Type) → (∀(t : Type) → P t → a) → a) → r`) is equivalent to a simpler type `∀(t : Type) → P t → r`.

-Let us demonstrate this type equivalence more rigorously.
+Indeed, this type equivalence (an isomorphism) can be proved rigorously.
 The function `inE` shown above is one side of the isomorphism.
 The other is the function `outE`: